-- the boundary composition(s) of the Substance, - the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
+- a) the variation in compositions reported by all members of the joint submission, - b) the boundary composition(s) of the Substance, - c) the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
 For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test Material must contain that constituent/ impurity. - 2.
-Information on the Test Material needed in the updated dossier - You must report the composition of the Test Material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - The reported composition must include all constituents of each Test Material and their concentration values and other parameters relevant for the property to be tested.
+Information on the Test Material needed in the updated dossier - a) You must report the composition of the Test Material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - b) The reported composition must include The reported composition must identify all the constituents as far as possible as well as their concentration (OECD GLP (ENV/MC/CHEM(98)16) and EU Tests Methods Regulation (EU) 440/2008 (Note, Annex). - Also any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods,